 - Shortness of breath

-If you do not become pregnant after using clomid for six months, there are other options that you can discuss with your fertility doctor.
-The following two options may be suggested by your doctor:
+If you do not become pregnant after using Clomid for six months, there are other options that you can discuss with your fertility doctor.
+The following options may be suggested by your doctor: